jgraichen/gurke/README.md

 That includes * Step definitions in modules * Before, After and Around hooks * Formatters * Partial step inclusion (via modules) * etc. Also new ideas like keyword depended step definitions are planned.

 But still **Gurke** is unfinished, not recommended and highly dangerous!
+It still runs our production integration tests for a 10+ Rails services beast several times a day.

 ## Installation